-This debate has been intensified by new controversy over the conduct of the U.S. military and related U.S. policy.
+This debate has been intensified by new controversies over the conduct of the U.S. military and U.S. policy.
 A number of incidents and issues in 2000 resulted in mounting South Korean public criticism of U.S. troops.
 The Clinton Administration in its final days concluded two agreements with South Korea that settled contentious issues.
 One was a new Status of Forces Agreement, completed in December 2000 after six years of negotiations.
 It provides that U.S. military personnel accused of particular, specified crimes would be turned over to South Korean authorities prior to their trial and that such individuals would receive certain legal guarantees from the R.O.K. government.
 The second agreement was a settlement of the No Gun-ri issue, which involved the report that U.S. troops had massacred Korean civilians at No Gun-ri in July 1950 during the early stage of the Korean War.
 The agreement found that U.S. troops had killed a large number of South Korean civilians at No Gun-ri but that there was no evidence that they were acting under orders from higher U.S. commanders.
 President Clinton issued a statement of regret for the incident, but the Clinton Administration rejected demands from South Korean groups that the United States issue a formal apology and pay compensation to surviving family members.
 The Clinton Administration also settled with South Korea the issue of R.O.K. development of missiles.
 South Korea sought agreement to extend the range of its missiles, which had been the subject of a 1979 U.S.-R.O.K. accord.
 An agreement announced in January 2001 will allow South Korea to develop missiles with a range of up to 187 miles, up from the 1979 limit of 112 miles.
-South Korea will join the global Missile Technology Control Regime (MCTR).
+South Korea joined the global Missile Technology Control Regime (MCTR).

 Contentious issues remain.
 A South Korean court in April 2001 ordered compensation for 14 Korean civilians, who claimed injury from a U.S. bombing exercise; the court ruled that the U.S. military had violated Korean law.
-This was the first ever ruling against the U.S. military by a R.O.K. court.
-The Bush Administration reportedly has decided to seek a 30 percent increase in South Korea's host nation support for U.S. troops.
+The Bush Administration reportedly decided to seek a 30% increase in South Korea's host nation support for U.S. troops.
 The total cost of stationing U.S. troops in South Korea is over \$2 billion annually.
-The current South Korean direct financial contribution is below \$350 million annually.
+The South Korean direct financial contribution for 2002 is \$490 million, up from \$399 million in 2000.
+In early 2000, large-scale criticism arose in the South Korean media and among civic groups over the R.O.K. government's apparent selection of the Boeing's F-15K fighter over European competitors as South Korea's next generation fighter.
+The controversy arose over reports and statements that the selection was made under pressure from the Bush Administration.